MrFarland/DM-Operations-Center/Module/abilities-advantage_and_disadvantage.md

 | Roll [2d20](/roll/2d20) & take the **higher** of the two. | Roll [2d20](/roll/2d20) & take the **lower** of the two. |
 {.gray}

 - A creature cannot have **double** advantage or disadvantage.
-Can only have one or the other.
+Have it or do not.
 - A creature with advantage & disadvantage, regardless of how many times has neither.
 - If something grants a creature the ability to reroll a die, they choose which die to reroll.
 {.square}